Riverside (Walker) Real Estate Guide

 School District Information and Private School Options

-Riverside is zoned to the Houston Independent School District (HISD), the largest district in Texas.
-The primary feeder pattern includes Lockhart, Thompson, or MacGregor Elementary Schools, Cullen Middle School, and Yates High School.
-A portion of the neighborhood is zoned to the highly-regarded Lamar High School, known for its International Baccalaureate program.
-While zoned schools are the public option, Houston is home to a wide array of private schools.
-Nearby private school options include St. John's School, The Kinkaid School, and St. Agnes Academy.
-For higher education, the neighborhood is exceptionally close to the University of Houston and Texas Southern University, with Rice University also just a short drive away.
-For more on local education, see this guide to the best schools in Houston.
+Riverside is zoned to the Houston Independent School District (HISD).
+The primary feeder pattern includes MacGregor Elementary School, Cullen Middle School, and Yates High School.
+A portion of the neighborhood is zoned to Lamar High School, which is highly regarded for its comprehensive curriculum and International Baccalaureate (IB) program.
+In addition to public schools, the area's central location provides access to some of Houston's most prestigious private schools, including St. John's School, The Kinkaid School, and St. Agnes Academy.
+For higher education, the University of Houston and Texas Southern University are neighbors, with Rice University also a short drive away.
+For more information, see this guide to the best schools in Houston.

 Transportation and Commuting Details

-One of Riverside's key advantages is its exceptional accessibility.
-The neighborhood is bordered by State Highway 288, offering a direct and rapid route into Downtown Houston and south to the Texas Medical Center.
-This makes for a short and convenient commute for the thousands of professionals who work in these major employment centers.
-Major thoroughfares like MacGregor Way, Almeda Road, and Wheeler Avenue provide efficient surface street connections to surrounding areas, including the Museum District, Midtown, and the Third Ward.
-Public transportation is available through the METRO bus system, with multiple routes serving the neighborhood and connecting to the METRORail system for wider access across the city.
+One of Riverside's greatest assets is its exceptional accessibility, making it one of the best Houston neighborhoods for accessibility.
+The neighborhood is bordered by State Highway 288, offering a direct and often rapid commute to both Downtown Houston and the Texas Medical Center, typically in under 15 minutes.
+Key thoroughfares like North MacGregor Way, South MacGregor Way, and Almeda Road provide easy access to surrounding areas.
+Public transportation options are also available, with several METRO bus routes serving the neighborhood, connecting it to the METRORail system and other key destinations across the city.

 Historical Development and Architectural Styles